el2718/FastQSL2/README.md

 * Other compilers in https://fortran-lang.org/compilers/ should also work for FastQSL, while I have not test them, welcome for testing and sharing your experiences to me
 * For checking whether your compiler is successfully installed, you can try https://github.com/el2718/sudoku
 ### Compilation
-fields.f90 and trace_bline.f90 are included in fastqsl.f90
+fields.f90 and trace_bline.f90 are included in fastqsl.f90, all *.mod produced from Compilation can be deleted

 * For Linux and macOS (either by ifx/ifort or gfortran):
     ```bash